UPPMAX/programming_formalisms_intro/doc/flowcharts.md

     - Designing phase of programming
   - Pseudocode gives a more detailed description what you want the program to do.
     - Can be highly personal or very language-like
+    - Many people jump this step feels it's more comfortable to write in the actual programming language directly
 ````